Your Favorite Bead or Polymer Clay Tools and Why You Love Them

 Thought I would join in here — great discussion by the way.
 My favorite tool should be the pasta machine but seems like I'm always fixing it! lol — I'm still waiting for the ultimate machine that can take all the clay I want to feed it.
 So my other favorite tool is the Makins Clay Extruder.
 There are so many techniques you can use it for and I find I use it a lot.

-By the way — that's great about the survey.
-I never took it as I don't fit into any of those categories since I've been claying for a couple of years now and do it almost full time.
+By the way — that’s great about the survey.
+I never took it as I don’t fit into any of those categories since I’ve been claying for several years now and do it almost full time.
 I enjoy your blog though and is nice to see a great place where people can come together and learn new techniques and share.
 Keep up the good work!

 I'm an intermediate clayer… and I like power tools.
 (That sounds like an AA introduction, doesn't it? :D)